-A. Focuses on being from the leadership perspective.
+A. Focuses on Being from a leadership perspective.

 The natural focus on a client pushing themself past previous performance boundaries for personal development is the reason why Core Motivation combined with leadership is so powerful.
-Such a strength-focused discussion gives your clients increased resiliency and taps into intrinsic motivation for the sake of self-realization.
-Developing ourselves is intensely enjoyable and helps people take on increasingly more difficult challenges because we experience a sense of accomplishment and greater capacity to do hard things.
+Such a strengths-focused discussion gives your clients increased resilience and taps into intrinsic motivation for the sake of self-realization.
+Developing ourselves is intensely enjoyable.
+It helps people take on increasingly more difficult challenges because we experience a sense of accomplishment and a greater capacity to do hard things.